archanakhangarot/TextHero-NLP-Lib/README.md

-TextHero
-Under the hoods, Texthero makes use of multiple NLP and machine learning toolkits such as Gensim, NLTK, SpaCy and scikit-learn.
+Texthero makes use of multiple NLP and machine learning toolkits such as Gensim, NLTK, SpaCy and scikit-learn.
 You don't need to install them all separately, pip will take care of that.

 Texthero include tools for: